CrestApps/laravel-code-generator/README.md

 ## What did you create with this package?
 I'd love to know if your site was generated using this package and list your logo on the documentation site.
 Please email using my contact info found in `composer.json` file.

-## Contribution
-Do you like this project and want to contribute?
-- **HELP WANTED** Version `v2.3` needs to be documented before it can be released.
-If you are able to contribute, please read the <a href="https://github.com/CrestApps/laravel-code-generator/blob/v2.3/CHANGELOG.md">change-log</a> in <a href="https://github.com/CrestApps/laravel-code-generator/tree/v2.3">v2.3 branch</a> and document it in the <a href="https://github.com/CrestApps/crestapps-site">CrestApps-site</a> repository.
-For any help, my email can be found in the `composer.json` file, feel free to send me an email.
-- Please start by ***Staring*** this package on GitHub.
-- Sharing this projects with others is your way of saying keep the improvements and new awesome features coming.
-- Report any bugs or send us any comments, idea, thought that you may have about this project as an issue on GitHub.

-## What did you create with this package?
-I'd love to know if your site was generated using this package and list your logo on the documentation site.
-Please email me by using my contact info found in `composer.json` file.

 ## Examples

 The following example assumes that we are trying to create a CRUD called <var>AssetCategory</var> with the fields listed below.